 A limited number of car parks are available on school grounds via the Hipwood Street driveway.
-These spaces are for the use of school administration staff (e.g. Principal, Deputy Principal and Head of Curriculum) disabled drivers, delivery vehicles and emergency vehicles only.
+These spaces are for the use of school administration staff, disabled drivers, delivery vehicles and emergency vehicles only.
 All visitors to the school are requested to park outside the school grounds.